marijnh/Eloquent-JavaScript/17_canvas.md

 </script>
 ```

 This example draws a filled triangle.
 Note that only two of the triangle's sides are explicitly drawn.
-The third, from the bottom-right corner back to the top, is implied and wouldn't be there when you stroke the path.
+The third, from the bottom-right corner back to the top, is implied and wouldn't be there if you stroked the path.

 {{if book